khashabawy/rtl-ltr-easily/README.md

 How to user
 ==============
-just include the .js and .css files inside your script <HEAD></HEAD> tags
+just include the .js and .css files inside your script HEAD tags